rbtdev/jenkins-node-template/README.md

-## How to get Jenkins up and running inside Docker
+# Jenkins (in Docker) Setup

-These instructions will install and run a Jenkins container which will allow you to run Jenkins on your computer
+These instructions will install and run a Jenkins container which will allow you to run Jenkins on your computer using Docker agents in a pipeline.

 Since we will be using "Docker agents" in the Jenkins pipeline, the Jenkins container will need to be able to access your local Docker server.